JeffersonLab/JANA2/docs/concepts.md

 ## Building blocks

+While the above concepts are important in terms of how JANA2 works under the hud, the most
+of the time spent by regular users (scientist) is usually spent in writing and tuning their reconstruction and analysis algorithms, Which means most of the time working with
+JANA2 building blocks such as Factories, Processors, EventSources and several others.

 The data analysis application flow can be viewed as a chain of algorithms that transform input data into the desired output.
 A simplified example of such a chain is shown in the diagram below: